mehulagg/gitlab_test/doc/development/testing_guide/best_practices.md

   when you need an ID/IID/access level that doesn't actually exists.
 Using 123, 1234, or even 999 is brittle as these IDs could actually exist in the database in the context of a CI run.
+- When updating an ActiveRecord object, result of `.update(attr: value)` should be checked whether if it is true or not.
+  If you don't check the result, use `.update!` in order to be sure of successful update.

 ### Coverage